grdw/grdw/_posts/2021-10-26-project-euler-16-power-digit-sum.md

 }
 ```

-It's a little bit longer then the Ruby method.
+It's a little bit longer than the Ruby method.

 **Sources**